leg100/otf/ALGORITHMS.md

 ## Agents

-Note: this only applies to oTF.
+Note: this only applies to otf.

 Agents execute run phases i.e. plans and applies.